If you are a cigarette smoker, read this blog. If someone you care about is a smoker send them the link to this blog!

 When I started using e-cigarettes, most were portable, self-contained cylindrical devices the size of a ballpoint pen ... though sizes vary, mainly due to differing battery capacities.
 Many electronic cigarettes are designed to resemble actual cigarettes, called cig-a-likes ....

-The primary use of the cig-a-like electronic cigarette for me was an alternative to tobacco smoking ... as it attempts to deliver the experience of smoking without, or with greatly reduced, adverse health effects usually associated with tobacco smoke.
+The primary use of the cig-a-like electronic cigarette for me was indeed an alternative to tobacco smoking ... as it attempts to deliver the experience of smoking without, or with greatly reduced, adverse health effects usually associated with tobacco smoke.

 As of April 2010, The American Association of Public Health Physicians (AAPHP) supports electronic cigarettes sales to adults, "because the possibility exists to save the lives of four million of the eight million current adult American smokers who will otherwise die of a tobacco-related illness over the next twenty years."